Physical Therapist Visa Sponsorship Jobs in Nevada

 Are there any state-specific considerations for physical therapists seeking sponsorship in Nevada?

 Physical therapists must hold an active Nevada PT license issued by the Nevada Physical Therapy Board before starting work, and internationally trained candidates must have their credentials evaluated for equivalency.
 Nevada participates in the PT Compact, which can streamline licensure for those already licensed in another compact state.
-Employers in Nevada are also required to pay the prevailing wage for the relevant metropolitan area when sponsoring H-1B petitions, which the Department of Labor determines based on local market data.
+Employers in Nevada are also required to pay the prevailing wage for the relevant metropolitan area when sponsoring H-1B visa petitions, which the Department of Labor determines based on local market data.

 What is the prevailing wage for sponsored physical therapist jobs in Nevada?